hashicorp/vault/website/source/docs/auth/cf.html.md

          60:b2:69:7c
 ```

-You will also need to configure access to the PCF API.
+You will also need to configure access to the CF API.
 To prepare for this, we will now
 use the [cf](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) command-line tool.

 First, while in the directory containing the `metadata` file you used earlier to authenticate
-to PCF, run `$ pcf target`.
+to CF, run `$ pcf target`.
 This points the `cf` tool at the same place as the `pcf` tool.
 Next,
 run `$ cf api` to view the API endpoint that Vault will use.

 Next, configure a user for Vault to use.
 This plugin was tested with Org Manager level